What is alpha-1 antitrypsin and alpha-1 antitrypsin deficiency (Alpha-1)?

 Finally, surgical therapies for emphysema include lung transplantation and lung volume reduction surgery (LVRS).
 Though different procedures, both of these operations are reserved for individuals with intolerable limitation from their emphysema and severely impaired lung function.

-Lung transplantation usually involves the insertion of a single lung from a donor into one side of the chest cavity with removal of the damaged lung.
+Lung transplantation usually involves the insertion of one or lungs from a donor into the chest cavity with removal of the damaged lung.
 As with all solid organ transplantation (e.g., kidney, liver, heart, etc.), the recipient must take potent medications lifelong to suppress the body’s rejection of the transplanted lung.
 Success rates are high and, among all individuals in need of lung transplant, are best for individuals receiving lungs for emphysema.
 Outcomes for individuals with alpha-1 are identical to those for individuals with "usual" emphysema, with survival rates approximately 60 to 70 percent at five years in the largest and best transplant centers.

 Augmentation Therapy for Alpha-1 Antitrypsin Deficiency